This network was funded from Mar 2016 - Mar 2018.

 Social media never sleeps.
 Every minute of every day, 347,222 tweets are sent, 4,166,667 Facebook posts are liked, 300 hours of new YouTube videos are uploaded, 284,722 Snapchat images are shared, and 1,041,666 videos are played on Vine.
 These numbers have increased dramatically every year, and will only keep increasing.
 There is heightened demand for academics of all disciplines to develop methodologies and theories to make sense of this data explosion.

-There are many unanswered questions, and more will emerge as the network grows.
-The establishment of #SocialHumanities allows humanities scholars to more actively join in the conversations that social and computational scientists have initiated around these concerns.
-There is strong need for a more qualitative interpretation of social media data (especially data that is non-textual, such as images and videos), and for the integration of qualitative and quantitative approaches.
-This network allows humanities scholars to engage with not only a vast range of other disciplines in Oxford, from Cybersecurity to Physics, but also with many non-academic partners, both internal and external to the University.
-Its aims are to foster highly interdisciplinary knowledge exchange and skills sharing, promote and improve mixed methods research, stimulate interaction between academics and non-academics (in particular, companies that work with social media data), develop methodologies for the analysis of social media data, and enhance theoretical frameworks used for such analysis.
+There are many unanswered questions.
+The establishment of #SocialHumanities allowed humanities scholars to more actively join in the conversations that social and computational scientists had initiated around these concerns.
+There was strong need for a more qualitative interpretation of social media data (especially data that is non-textual, such as images and videos), and for the integration of qualitative and quantitative approaches.
+This network allowed humanities scholars to engage with not only a vast range of other disciplines in Oxford, from Cybersecurity to Physics, but also with many non-academic partners, both internal and external to the University.
+Its aims were to foster highly interdisciplinary knowledge exchange and skills sharing, promote and improve mixed methods research, stimulate interaction between academics and non-academics (in particular, companies that worked with social media data), develop methodologies for the analysis of social media data, and enhance theoretical frameworks used for such analysis.

 #SocialHumanities on social media: